tripl-ai/arc/docs-src/content/extend/index.md

 ## Lifecycle Plugins
 ##### Since: 1.3.0

-Custom `Lifecycle Plugins` allow users to extend the base Arc framework with logic which is executed `before` or `after` each Arc stage.
+Custom `Lifecycle Plugins` allow users to extend the base Arc framework with logic which is executed `before` or `after` each Arc stage (lifecycle hooks).
 These stages are useful for implementing things like dataset logging after each stage execution for debugging.

 ### Examples